SrahSrah/Language-Translation/README.md

 ## Less than Perfect Translation
 Because we only trained on a megabyte of data with a limitied vocabulary, the translation is less than perfect.
 Had we trained on a larger dataset, the resultant translations would be more accurate.
+It is interesting to see what the model gets correct.
+While it accidentally translates "yellow" to "rouge" (red), it does recognize that the word is indeed a color.
+Additionally, the model correctly places the French adjective after the noun ("truck red"), a quirk that occurs in French, not English.
+This lets us know that the model understands the basic grammar differences between the two languages and can accommodate them.